 The Clery Coordinator prepares the Annual Security and Fire Safety Report, including the annual disclosure of crime, arrest, and referral statistics, with input from various sources, including: UTPD; the university's Office of Title IX; the university's Division of Student Life; university Campus Security Authorities (CSAs); and local law enforcement agencies, including the City of Knoxville Police Department.
 The Clery Coordinator works to reconcile statistics from the Office of Title IX and the Office of Student Conduct to reduce the instance of missing or double counting incidents.
 For statistical purposes, crime statistics reported to any CSA are recorded in the calendar year in which the crime was reported.
 The statistics represent offenses that were reported to any of those sources, regardless of whether the alleged offense was investigated or whether there was a finding of guilt or responsibility.
 In order to collect reported crime information occurring at non-campus properties during student school-sponsored travel, a travel form is listed on the Clery website for travel leaders to complete and submit.
 This information is used to request reported crime information from local law enforcement agencies with jurisdiction over the areas considered to be non-campus property.
+The university does not directly collect statistics from the Student Health Center or the Counseling Center on campus due to the confidentiality of licensed professional counselors and certified medical professionals.
+Any requested statistics from those entities would lack enough information to reconcile the statistics with our incidents already reported and puts the university at risk of double counting Clery reportable crimes.

-The Clery Coordinator submits the crime statistics published in the Annual Security and Fire Safety Report to the United States Department of Education (ED), which makes crime statistics available to the public through the ED website.
+The Clery Coordinator submits the crime statistics published in the Annual Security and Fire Safety Report to the United States Department of Education (ED), who make crime statistics available to the public through the ED website.
 In addition, a copy of the Annual Security and Fire Safety Report and a daily crime log are available for review 24 hours a day on the university's Clery Act website, http://clery.utk.edu/.
 The university provides an electronic notice of availability of the Annual Security and Fire Safety Report to: (1) all current university faculty, staff, and students; and (2) prospective university students, faculty, and staff.